mgiesen/Cpp-Performance-Monitor/README.md

 ## Installation

-To include `CppPerformanceMonitor` in your project, simply add the header file to your source code and include is as shown
+To include `Cpp-Performance-Monitor` in your project, simply add the header file to your source code and include is as shown

 ```cpp
 #include "Performance.h"